 I first got to know about the platform back in 2016 when it was called Coach.
 It was still at an early stage at that time and had very little to offer in terms of features for course creation and marketing.

-Since then, the team has been constantly adding new features and have upgraded the platform in a big way.
-So, Podia is definitely a much-improved platform in 2019 compared to what it was a couple of years back.
+Since then, the team has been constantly adding new features and has upgraded the platform in a big way.
+So Podia is definitely a much-improved platform now compared to what it was a couple of years back.

 Here’s an overview of what the platform has to offer:

 However, this ease of use comes at the cost of flexibility.
-So, every feature you use in Podia, whether it’s their course builder or the page builder, you’ll find that they always prioritize simplicity over customization options.
+All the tools you use in Podia, whether it’s their course builder or the page builder, you’ll find that they always prioritize simplicity over customization options.

 We’ll discuss all the features including what’s there and what’s missing, in detail in the subsequent sections in this Podia review.